Easy Irish Soda Bread

 3. Stir in the raisins and mini chocolate chips.

-Photo of the dry ingredients in a bowl and liquid poured into the mixing bowl. by 2sistersrecipes.com
+Dry ingredients in a silver bowl and liquid poured into the mixing bowl.

 4. Next, gradually pour the liquid into the large mixing bowl and whisk until all the dry ingredients are well incorporated.